Media & News

 Millennials are arguably showing greater interest in corporate social responsibility than any generation in history.
 They believe business success should be measured in terms of more than just financial performance.
 Boards should consider how Millennial workforce trends could affect their organisation's succession planning, corporate culture and skills capabilities.

-On Tuesday, 24 May 2022, the IDAPNG will host ‘Diversity on Boards’, an inaugural event exploring the richness of experience, perspective, and collaboration that a diverse board brings.
+On Tuesday, 24 May 2022, the IDAPNG hosted ‘Diversity on Boards’, an inaugural event exploring the richness of experience, perspective, and collaboration that a diverse board brings.

 i.
 Florence Willie, Executive Director - EFPNG